SELCO: Why It’s Very Hard to Go It Alone When the SHTF

 Being alone or working with others

 As I said, it is not rocket science.
 It is a simple fact that everyday life tasks will get much more complicated and you will need much more time to finish them, even the simplest one.
+The debate about going it alone or working with a group will go on forever, and while there is not just one answer, groups will make your life much easier in bad times.

 Test yourself and see how much water you need for one day, and then go and check how much time and effort you need to get that water, carry it from whenever, purify it, and make it ready to use.